amerywu/ikodaCsvLibsvmCreator/README.md

 ### ikodaCsvLibsvmCreator can:

-1. Collects data dynamically.
+1. Collect data dynamically.
 New columns create on the fly.
-1. Maintains a UID for each column.
+1. Maintain a UID for each column.
-1. Maintains a category or label for each row.
+1. Maintain a category or label for each row.
 1. Run thread safe instances for the synchronous collection of distinct datasets.
 1. Save data as a CSV or LIBSVM (either appending or overwriting).
 1. Divide the data for saving into LIBSVM and CSV components.